genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## SetAutoIncrement

-This enables you to set autoincrement values for one or more tables.
+This enables you to set autoincrement values for one or more tables that have [autoincrementing](../../../database/fields-tables-views/tables/tables-advanced/#sequences) fields.

 You can set the value for a single table using the `-v` argument.